pschou/pki-webauth/README.md

 * If you desire two-factor authentication, such as PKI certificate (and pin)
 * If you want to ensure each person is associated with the proper group in the application behind this authentication reverse proxy
+* This reverse proxy blocks Log4j and other user-agent escapes.

 # Comparing PKI to tokens:
 * Tokens are issued and maintained by a central token issuing server
 * PKI use the person’s identity provided by the certificate and the reverse proxy maintains the authorization levels needed for the use of that webapp
 * Tokens rely on cookies and are relevant to a user’s session, meaning if a person’s session token is compromised, the attacker can assume the role of that person
 * PKI cards are physical and are locked down once removed from a reader with a PIN.
 The act of removing the card locks the smart chip to prevent usage
 * Tokens require back and forth between the authentication server and a webapp
 * PKI with this reverse proxy, is a single connection from the user’s perspective.
 Less is more as the user can connect to any resource directly, establish the TLS tunnel encryption, and then with a second handshake, the user’s identity.
 If the user is on an open Wi-Fi connection or high latent link, it is one connection, not multiple.